HeptaDecane/az-204/questions.md

     "city" : "Seattle"
 }
 ```
-**You must display data for the new page in a specic order.
+**You must display data for the new page in a specific order.
 You create the following query for the page:**
 ```
 SELECT *
 FROM People p
 ORDER BY p. name, p.city DESC
 ```
-**You need to congure a Cosmos DB policy to support the query.
-How should you congure the policy?**
+**You need to configure a Cosmos DB policy to support the query.
+How should you configure the policy?**

 ```
 {